BarryDigby/CRT_workshop/docs/source/bash/introduction.rst

 Inputrc
 -------

-A very handy trick is the ability to scroll through your history based on a partial string match to the command run.
+A very handy trick is the ability to scroll through your history based on a partial string match to a command previously run.
 You will need to create two files: ``~/.inputrc`` and ``/etc/inputrc``.

 ``~/.inputrc`` :